freeCodeCamp/guide/src/pages/articles/certificates/change-the-color-of-a-text/index.md

 ---
-title: Change the Color of A Text
+title: Change the Color of a Text
 ---
 CSS allows us to change many styles.
 To change the color of an element we use `color`.